wakumaku/jsonshredder/README.md

 # JSON Shredder (Oroku Saki)

+⚠️ **WIP** 🚨

-Transforms JSON objects to another objects with the same values.
+Transform JSON objects to other objects with the same values.

-Have you ever ... (jo mai mai ...)
+Have you ever ...

 - ... received big payloads where you just need a couple of fields?
-- ... wanted build new endpoints without waiting for the caller re-implementation?
+- ... wanted to build new endpoints without waiting for the caller re-implementation?
 - ... received complex nested payloads and you just need a key/value flatten object?

 **jsonshredder can help you,**
-**receive the payload you deserve!**
+**receive the payload you deserve! 💪**

 - Define transformations to create **new payloads** from old ones
 - Use it as **transformation** service